Festival of Nations 2025

 Both groups of African American FON pose for a group picture before the final performances.
 Photo by Ryan Chen.

 For performers, the costumes are more than just outfits; they help bring the performance together.
-Sophomore Sara Ahmed, who has participated in Bollywood FON for two years, shared her perspective on this year’s outfits.
-“I feel excited when I wear my FON costume.
-The outfits this year are really elegant, and the colors look great on stage,” she said.
+Sophomore Sara Ahmed, who has participated in Bollywood FON for two years, said, “I feel excited when I wear my FON costume.
+The outfits this year are really elegant, and the colors look great on stage."
 The combination of intricate designs and vibrant fabrics contributes to the visual storytelling that makes Bollywood FON stand out.

 A closer look at this year's Bollywood costumes